maciejg-git/alpine-remote-component-plugin/README.md

 An alpine plugin that enables defining reusable components by referencing external HTML via URL or template IDs.

-It combines ideas and features of HTMX, Web Components and Alpine JS Component project.

 ## Usage

 Start using the plugin with two directives.